 Right Place, Right Time, Right Training

 Bernard Dykes describes how he became second in command after only seven days in Korea.
-He was assisting inside of a tank at the lowest rank.
-With all his training that he had in the U.S., he was able to reset the tank after it became inactive.
+He recalls assisting inside of a tank at the lowest rank.
+He shares how, with all his training in the U.S., he was able to reset the tank after it became inactive.

 Iron Triangle Strategy

 Bernard Dykes details the strategy at his placement within the Iron Triangle.
 He describes why it was named this and being there with French soldiers.
 He also mentions battles that happened before and after his time there and the devastation endured.

 Share from this page:

 Bernard Dykes describes the constant and random attacks endured from the Chinese soldiers.
 He did not know where they were coming from or where they were to land.
 He mentions how putting his life in God's hands in these moments helped him survive.